WPManageNinja/paymattic-docs/docs/global-settings/how-to-configure-cloudflare-turnstile-with-paymattic.md

 ## Get the Turnstile Site & Secret Key

 Before configuring Cloudflare Trunstile in Paymattic, you must get the Site and Secret keys from the Cloudflare Turnstile websites.

-To learn how to get the Cloudflare Turnstile Site and Secret keys, follow the steps with the screenshots below –

 First, go to [Cloudflare Turnstile](https://www.cloudflare.com/en-gb/application-services/products/turnstile/), and log in to your account.